apd10/compressed-embeddings/meetings/meeting1.md

 Q2.
 ROBE-Z times are much worse than the full embedding even when low memory footprint like (1MB or 10MB) Why is it so ?
 How to fix it ?

 A2.
 A lot is hidden in the tensorflow implementation.
 Specifically it is not clear as to when using ROBE-Z whether we are using sparse gradients / dense gradients, whether the hash computation is being added to the computational graph ( as it is using auto-differentiation functionality) and so on.
 In any case, I thought it would be wiser to benchmark my implementation of ROBE-Z .
-The results below are from a simple implementation of ROBE-Z in pytorch ( as i am not familiar with tensorflow)
+The results below are from a simple implementation of ROBE-Z in pytorch ( as i am not familiar with tensorflow) [pytorch benchmark](../cpu_robez/)

 a) First note that sparse gradients are good for full embedding table where memory footprint is large.  ( in pytorch below adam with sparse is using sparseadam)